meta-introspector/cargo2nix/README.md

 - **Cargo.toml/Cargo.lock Discovery and Metadata Caching:** The `cargo-repo-sync` tool automatically discovers `Cargo.toml` and `Cargo.lock` files across your project and its submodules.
 It then calculates and caches their metadata (e.g., hash, modification time) in a `rollup.lock` file.
 This cache is crucial for the "Super Fast Resolution System."

-- **Super Fast Resolution System:** Before generating a `Cargo.nix` file for a Rust project, `cargo-repo-sync` compares the current metadata of `Cargo.toml` and `Cargo.lock` against the stored metadata in `rollup.lock`.
+- **Super Fast Resolution System (CRQ-016 Related):** Before generating a `Cargo.nix` file for a Rust project, `cargo-repo-sync` compares the current metadata of `Cargo.toml` and `Cargo.lock` against the stored metadata in `rollup.lock`.
 If no changes are detected, the `Cargo.nix` generation is skipped, significantly speeding up subsequent builds and ensuring that only necessary updates are processed.
 If changes are found, `Cargo.nix` is regenerated, and `rollup.lock` is updated with the new metadata.
+This system is a core component of the broader project's CRQ-016 initiative for Submodule Nixification and Flake Refactoring, enabling efficient dependency management across submodules.

 - **Automated Cargo.nix Generation:** The `cargo2nix` utility reads the Rust workspace configuration and `Cargo.lock` and generates Nix expressions that encode feature, platform, and target logic into a `Cargo.nix` file for each Rust project.

 - **Nixpkgs Overlay Consumption:** The `cargo2nix` [Nixpkgs](https://github.com/NixOS/nixpkgs) [overlay](./overlay) consumes these generated `Cargo.nix` files, feeding them to `makePackageSet` to provide workspace outputs that can be exposed in your Nix flake.

-- **Unified Dependency Management (Ultimate Vision):** The long-term goal is to centralize the management of all Rust dependencies across submodules.
+- **Unified Dependency Management (Ultimate Vision - CRQ-016 & `github:meta-introspector` Alignment):** The long-term goal is to centralize the management of all Rust dependencies across submodules.
 This involves generating a single, unified `Cargo.nix` and `flake.nix` that enforce a single version of each crate, automatically generating overrides as needed, and fully automating the Git submodule lifecycle (adding, committing, branching, pushing) for a seamless and highly efficient vendored Git repository management system.
+This vision directly supports the CRQ-016 objectives for Submodule Nixification and Flake Refactoring, and leverages the `github:meta-introspector` policy for integrating external dependencies in a controlled and consistent manner.

 - **Development Shell:** Because we know all of the dependencies, it's easy to create a shell from those dependencies as environment setup using the `workspaceShell` function and exposing the result in the `devShell` flake output.